|

 The parade begins with this gentle rhino.
 She charms the crowds by moving in close and batting her big baby blues... complete with eyelashes.

 It's a bit hard to see it, but this man is walking behind a figure of an ostrich.
 Notice his costume.
-Throughout the parade, the participants are decked out in fabulous costumes.
+Throughout the parade, the participants are decked out in fabulous African-themed costumes.

-Here we have one of several dance troups that perform between the various floats.
+Here we have one of several African dance troups that perform between the various floats.
 These bird costumes are marvelous, but the dance routines are what really makes these performances something to remember.
 As an observer, you are all the more appreciative of the effort these people put into their work when you see how heavy the costumes are and how hot it must get in them under the blazing Southern California sun in the summertime.

 |